suhassasuke/Wission/README.md

 # Wission

-Wission is a Stand-UP Comedy Application from YouTube
+Wission is a Stand-UP Comedy Mobile Application from YouTube

 Features included:
 1. Google SignIn